Meet the team

 Cora Hartwig

-I am currently a junior in my undergraduate program studying Speech, Language, and Hearing Sciences with a minor in Education.
+I am currently a senior in my undergraduate program studying Speech, Language, and Hearing Sciences with a minor in Education.
 Following graduation, I hope to attend graduate school and become a licensed Speech-Language Pathologist.
 I have found many areas of this field that I'm interested in, and I plan to explore my options following graduate school with plans of working in pediatrics.

 Undergraduate Research Assistant